furokku/ugoserver-dev/README.md

 ## Setup
+READ: if you plan to run this on an ARM vps (like oracle's free tier), the nginx docker container will not work!
+This is because alpine:3.4, the last docker image that ships an openssl binary which supports SSLv3 without too much hassle, does not have ARM images!
+Make sure you have somewhere else to run it.
-* Install and create a postgresql database called `ugo`.
+* Install postgresql and create a database called `ugo`.
 The default table is called `flipnotes` with values (id serial primary key; author\_id varchar(16) not null; filename varchar(24) not null, uploaded\_at timestamp default now() )
 * Create a certificate for your server using the commands in the nds-constraint github repo linked below, and put them in `crt/common.crt` and `crt/common.key`.
-You should add a SAN (subject alternative name) for `ugomemo.hatena.ne.jp`, unless you plan on not using the japanese region flipnote studio.
+You should add a SAN (subject alternative name) for `ugomemo.hatena.ne.jp`, unless you plan on not using the japanese region flipnote studio
 * Change the ip in dnsmasq.conf and proxy.conf to wherever you want your request redirected
 * Run `docker-compose up` to start the containers
-* Cd into `src/` and start the go server
+* Start the Go server, and don't forget to add the DBUSER and DBPASS environment variables in order to be able to connect to the database
-* Set the dns on your console to the server's ip
+* Set the primary DNS on your console correctly and (!) set the secondary DNS to what you use.
+This is important, as the provided dnsmasq configuration is very basic and only redirects the old flipnote servers

-It's recommended to configure http authentication for webproc if you're exposing this to the internet.
+* It's recommended to configure http authentication for webproc if you're exposing this to the internet.

 <br>Flipnote studio should now be able to connect to your replacement hatena server.

 ## Notes
 Some things I observed while developing this are available in notes.md, and contains status quo on some features.

-> The txt files in ugoserver/hatena/static/ds/v2-xx/ should be UTF-16LE, otherwise the DS will not show any text.
-In vim this can be achieved by setting fileencoding to utf-16le and saving the file.<br>
-> `ugoserver/hatena/static/ds/v2-xx` should be symlinked to regions you want to enable. v2-us, v2-eu and v2-jp can be inferred from the name, v2 is the initial rev2 release of flipnote studio in japan.<br>
-No longer the case because I made it not in a stupid way.
-Just edit the files in `txt/` if you want to change any static text data sent by the server, or edit the list in var.go if you want to enable/disable a region

 I probably should've used git to log changes before I made this public, but that's whatever